 The Hidden Collections Initiative for Pennsylvania Small Archival Repositories (HCI-PSAR) is a project of the Historical Society of Pennsylvania funded by the Andrew W. Mellon Foundation.
 Its goal is to make better known and more accessible the largely hidden archival collections of the many small, primarily volunteer-run historical organizations in the Philadelphia region, such as local historical societies, historic sites, and small museums with archival collections.

-Private, non-profit organizations with a history-based mission that do not employ a full-time, professionally trained archivist are eligible for inclusion in the project.
+Private, non-profit organizations with a history-based mission that do not employ a full-time, professionally trained archivist and that have archival collections that are available to the public are eligible for inclusion in the project.
 It is estimated that there are hundreds of such small archival repositories in the Philadelphia region, holding thousands of individual collections documenting a wide range of topics and geographic areas.

 Project staff identify all small archival repositories in the region, survey and assess their archival collections, and create summary finding aids to these collections.
 The finding aids are made publicly accessible in an online searchable database developed by the Philadelphia Area Consortium of Special Collections Libraries (PACSCL).
 In this single online location researchers can search collections held at a wide range of Philadelphia-area archival repositories, from the smallest all-volunteer organizations to the largest professional institutions.

 Project staff also serve as a resource for area small repositories, providing them with information on their collections as well as advice on issues of archival management and collections stewardship.